jcylele/unity-ts/docs/Create An Item.md

 **steps to add a new type of item**

 1. Add the new item type to enum EItemType in file ItemDefine.ts
-2. Add a class file for the new item type
+2. Add a class file for the new item type in ProjectRoot/TsProj/src/Item/Items/

 A typical item class is like [PropItem.ts](../TsProj/src/Item/Items/PropItem.ts)